petkaantonov/bluebird/docs/docs/new-in-bluebird-3.md

 ##3.0.1 update

 Note that the 3.0.1 update is strictly speaking backward-incompatible with 3.0.0.
-Version 3.0.0 changed the previous behavior of the `.each` method and made it work more same as the new `.mapSeries` - 3.0.1 unrolls this change by reverting to the `.tap`-like behavior found in 2.x However, this would only affect users who updated to 3.0.0 during the short time that it wasn't deprecated and started relying on the new `.each` behavior.
+Version 3.0.0 changed the previous behavior of the `.each` method and made it work the same as the new `.mapSeries` - 3.0.1 unrolls this change by reverting to the `.tap`-like behavior found in 2.x However, this would only affect users who updated to 3.0.0 during the short time that it wasn't deprecated and started relying on the new `.each` behavior.
 This seems unlikely, and therefore the major version was not changed.